 It is caused by the replacement of the normal cancellous bone by thickened vertical trabec...

 The cotton wool appearance is a plain film sign of Paget disease and results from thickened, disorganized trabeculae which lead to areas of sclerosis in a previously lucent area of bone, typically the skull.
 These sclerotic patches are poorly defined and fluffy.

 Coxa magna is the asymmetrical, circumferential enlargement and deformation of the femoral head and neck.
 Definitions in the literature vary but enlargement with asymmetry >10% in size is a reasonable cut-off for diagnosis 1.

 Coxa profunda refers to a deep acetabular socket.
 On pelvis x-rays it is seen as the acetabular fossa being medial to the ilioischial line.
-It should be differentiated from protrusio acetabuli, where the femoral head is seen additionally medial to the ilioischial line.
-Coxa profunda is much more...
+It should be differentiated from protrusio acetabuli, where the femoral head is seen additionally medial to the ilioischial (Kohler's) line.
+Coxa profunda i...

 Coxa valga describes a deformity of the hip where there is an increased angle between the femoral neck and femoral shaft.

 Coxa valga is often associated with shallow acetabular angles and femoral head subluxation.